to Ed DeLorge Online!

 About shortening a Mauser action.
 I installed a swing safety and cock on open conversion that I was manufacturing at the time on the action, and his article was published in Gun World Magazine, June 1993.

 About that same time I was very involved with the late Virgil Davis who wrote the book Gunstock Woods and other Fine Timbers.
 There are five guns in the book that I either stocked or engraved.
 The Book is out of print and copies are no longer available.

 In 1998 I engraved a Ruger # 1 for the Dallas Safari Convention as a donation for their annual fund raiser.
 Stan Trzoniec wrote about the project in Rifle Magazine, Custom Corner, Jan/Feb 1999 issue.

 I engraved a Colt 45 Auto for John Taffin in 1999.
 John mentioned the gun in several articles American Handgunner Jan/Feb 2000, Mar/April 2005, July/Aug 2006, as well as in his book Big Bore Handguns.

 In the beginning of 2006 my wife and I began classes in Ball Room Dancing, this has been great fun and now that the children are all on their own a great pass time.
-See picture of us at the 2006 New Years dance.
+Since then my wife, Carrie, has obtained here own dance studio and teaches all of the Ballroom styles of dance.